RoboJackets/roboracing-software/README.md

    rosdep install --from-path src --ignore-src -y
    ```

+	- Some packages may have to be installed from source.
+For example, if realsesnse2_camera cannot be found, then search the error and find the ROS wiki page http://wiki.ros.org/realsense2_camera.
+Find the link to the source git repo and clone that into catkin_ws/src.

 4. Install keras with :

    ```
    pip install keras
    ```

+5. Install librealsense following the instructions at https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md

-5. You should now be able to build the project with `catkin_make`.
+6. You should now be able to build the project by running `catkin_make` in the catkin_ws directory.

-Some packages may have to be installed from source.
-For example, if sick_tim cannot be found, then search the error and find the ROS wiki page http://wiki.ros.org/sick_tim.
-Find the link to the source git repo and clone that into catkin_ws/src.

 ## Simulation